 Is Pulling The Sled Better Than Pushing?

-So far as knees over toes training is concerned, I think most people would agree that the sled pull is slightly more beneficial than the sled push.
+So far as knees over toes training is concerned, I think most people would agree that the backward sled pull is slightly more beneficial than the sled push.

 But they’re both excellent and pushing the sled definitely has benefits that pulling it doesn’t.